Mindfulness in Law Teacher Training

 If you are offered a place in MLTT II, you will be invited to accept by making a deposit of $1,000.

-Tuition for MLTT II is $8,000, which includes instruction at all three MLTT II retreats, all webinars, all small group meetings, and teacher-led, one-on-one mentoring throughout the program.
+Tuition for MLTT II is $8,000, which includes instruction at both MLTT II retreats, all webinars, all small group meetings, and teacher-led, one-on-one mentoring throughout the program.
 It does not include room & board at the retreats or travel to and from the retreats.

 All-inclusive daily rates for rooms, three delicious vegetarian meals per day, and snacks, coffee, tea, and other beverages throughout the retreats, are: